 Component Major / Minor / Regular Approving Authority Requirements Credit points Major 1 Duration Major 1 Any change outside of accredited course materials.
 Otherwise, Regular.
 AQF level Major 1 Delivery mode Major 1 Any change outside of accredited course materials.
 Otherwise, Regular.
 Subject name / title Major 1 High level approval recommended to ensure appropriate safeguards in relation to communication with key stakeholders.
 Student workload Major 1 Change to total study hours per week Subject code Major 1 Per subject name - High level approval recommended to ensure appropriate safeguards in relation to communication with key stakeholders.
-Prerequisites Major 1 Subject rationale Minor or Regular 1 & 2 Minor: Rewording or refining sentences and paragraphs that do not adversely affect the original intent of a subject.
-Regular: Grammatical changes.
-Subject learning outcomes Major or Minor 1 or 2 Major: Change/addition/removal of a learning outcome which will impact the student's ability to meet/require a change to the overall course learning outcomes.
-Minor: Change in language of a learning outcome which will not impact the student's ability to meet/require a change to the overall course learning outcomes.
-Work-integrated learning (WIL) Major or Minor 1 or 2 Major: Adding, removing or significantly changing a WIL component.
-Minor: Changes which do not significantly change an existing WIL component.
-Specialised facilities or Equipment (if applicable in Subject Outlines) Major or Minor 1 or 2 Major: Change/addition/removal of specialised facilities or equipment at the institutional or course level.
+Prerequisites Major 1 Subject learning outcomes Major or Minor 1 or 2 Major: Change/addition/removal of a learning outcome which will impact the student's ability to meet/require a change to the overall course learnin outcomes Minor: Change in language of a learning outcome which will not impact the student's ability to meet/require a change to the overall course learnin outcomes Work-integrated learning (WIL) Major or Minor 1 or 2 Major : Adding, removing or significantly changing a WIL component Minor : Changes which do not significantly change an existing WIL component Specialised facilities or Equipment (if applicable in Subject Outlines) Major or Minor 1 or 2 Major: Change/addition/removal of specialised facilities or equipment at the institutional or course level.
 Minor: Change/addition/removal of specialised facilities or equipment at subject level.
 Topics Minor or Regular 2 or 3 Minor: Removal or addition of topics Regular: Rewording, refining or sequencing of topics

-Component Major / Minor / Regular Approving Authority Requirements Assessment tasks and weighting Minor or Regular 2 or 3 Minor: Change in the number, type, title, due dates and/or weighting of assessments.
-Regular: Alternating between equivalent alternative assessment tasks (not involving a change in the type of assessment) e.g. for the purposes of promoting academic integrity and updating assessment briefs.
-A list of the prescribed and recommended texts and/or resources for the subject.
-Minor or Regular 2 or 3 Minor: Changes to texts/resources which will impact the topics of the subject or the delivery of the subject Regular: Updating text editions for the purposes of currency only (and change log updated in the Subject Outline).
-Further information to students Minor or Regular 3 Regular: Changes reflecting specifics of the current teaching period, e.g. Lecturer information, LMS information, dates.
-Marking criteria/grading rubric Regular 3 Teaching plan and sequence Regular 3 Current teaching period Regular 3
+Component Major / Minor / Regular Approving Authority Requirements Assessment tasks and weighting Minor or Regular 2 or 3 Minor: Change in the number, type, title and/or weighting of assessments Regular: Alternating between equivalent alternative assessment tasks (not involving a change in the type of assessment) e.g. for the purposes of promoting academic integrity, and updating assessment briefs A list of the prescribed and recommended texts and/or resources for the subject.
+Minor or Regular 2 or 3 Minor : Changes to texts/resources which will impact the topics of the subject or the delivery of the subject Regular : Updating text editions for the purposes of currency only (and change log updated in the Subject Outline) Further information to students Minor or Regular 3 Regular: Changes reflecting specifics of the current teaching period, e.g. Lecturer information, LMS information, dates Marking criteria/grading rubric Regular 3 Teaching plan and sequence Regular 3 Current teaching period Regular 3